wangqiang8511/customized_mantl/roles/swarm/README.rst

    Port used for etcd api

-.. data:: swarm_agent_port
+.. data:: docker_tcp_port

-   Port used for swarm agent default 2375
+   Port used for docker tcp default 2375

 .. data:: swarm_manager_port